Macchina-CLI/macchina/README.md

 - Read CPU Information by running `grep "model name" /proc/cpuinfo | head -n1` instead of reading from file
 - Read Distribution name by running `cat /etc/os-release | head -n1` instead of through `lsb_release`__(~4ms difference)__
 - Make memory extraction more reliable by running `cat /proc/meminfo | grep KEY`, all memory functions have switched to this implementation to avoid getting their value from a specified line number, which can sometimes be very unreliable.
 This has however introduced slower execution time, but reliability and correct information is better than blazing fast speeds.
-- Added support for obtaining package count on apt systems and NetBSD
+- Added support for obtaining package count on debian-based systems and NetBSD
+- Macchina now prints your window manager!
+- Hide unused import warnings

 ---